Link copied!

 — Genesis 1:3-4

-"In him was life, and that life was the light of men.
-That light shines in the darkness, and yet the darkness did not overcome it."
+"In him was life, and that life was the light of all people.
+The light shines in the darkness, and the darkness has not overcome it."

 — John 1:4-5

-"The true light that gives light to everyone was coming into the world."
+"The true light, which gives light to everyone, was coming into the world."

 — John 1:9